 - All students should arrive between 7:40 am and 7:55 am.
 School begins at 8:05 am. - All students who arrive between 7:00 am and 7:40 am must report to Mercy Hall. - Students may not be left at school before 7:00 am.
 No supervision is provided before 7:00 am. - Arrivals: (Kinder through 8th grade students) Cars are required to use the West 2nd Ave entrance where there will be two car lines.
-One at the long car port (students in 4th and up) and another in front of Mercy Hall (Kinder- 2nd) - Pre-K Students Arrival and Dismissal takes place at West 2nd Ave- Pre-K gate. - Dismissal for the Pre-K building is at 2:30 pm, grades Kindergarten through 5th is at 3:00 pm, and 6th through 8th at 3:15 pm.
+One at the long car port (students in 4th and up) and another in front of Mercy Hall (Kinder- 2nd) - Pre-K Students Arrival and Dismissal takes place at West 2nd Ave- Pre-K gate. - Dismissal for the Pre-K building is at 2:45 pm, grades Kindergarten through 5th is at 3:00 pm, and 6th through 8th at 3:15 pm.

 - For Dismissal: - (Kinder & 4th through 8th grade students) Cars are required to use the West 2nd Ave entrance, so that we may operate a one-way traffic system. - (1st through 3rd grade students) Cars line up on West 45th street starting at the large white gate opening facing West. - For the safety of the children, cars are not permitted to drop off the students in front of the school on West 45th Street. - Limousine pick-ups or drop offs are not permitted. - An authorized person must pick up students at the designated location. - At dismissal and arrival no parking is allowed and no one should be getting out of their vehicles.
 (Pre-K parents may park at Pre-K area to drop off & pick up at the Pre-K gate). - Cooperation with the teachers is mandatory for the safety of students. - Changes in regular dismissal for any student must be in writing. - For your child's safety students to be released as walkers must be approved by the administration. - Please note that students not picked up by 3:30 p.m. are automatically placed into the Extended Day Program.
 Parents will be charged a fee of \$5.00 per day if student is picked up from 3:31pm-3:45 pm, and \$10.00 per day from 3:46 pm-6:00 pm.
-The school expects the cooperation of all parents in this matter in order to keep students safe and protected. - After 3:30 pm all students MUST report to either, Extended Day Program or their authorized activity, otherwise disciplinary action will be taken. - Students who serve detention must be picked up from the detention center. - School Early Dismissal Days: Pre-K building students are dismissed at 12:45 pm, Kindergarten through 5th grade students at 1:00 pm, and 6th through 8th students at 1:15 pm.
+The school expects the cooperation of all parents in this matter in order to keep students safe and protected. - After 3:30 pm all students MUST report to either, Extended Day Program or their authorized activity, otherwise disciplinary action will be taken. - Students who serve detention must be picked up from the detention center. - School Early Dismissal Days: Pre-K through 5th grade students are dismissed at 12:00 pm and 6th through 8th students at 12:15 pm.
+No lunch will be served on Early Dismissal Days.
+(If student attends After Care on Early Dismissal Days, please pack a lunch for them).